eebasso/WarpX/Docs/source/usage/parameters.rst

           * ``<species_name>.gaussian_beam_rotation_angle``: (`double`) angle of rotation around the specified axis, in radians.

-      .. fv:var:: <species_name>.do_gaussian_beam_rotation_momenta
-          :type: `bool`, optional

-          the momenta of the beam particles are also rotated using the same transformation applied to their positions.
+      * ``<species_name>.do_gaussian_beam_rotation_momenta`` (`bool`, optional) the momenta of the beam particles are also rotated using the same transformation applied to their positions.
 The rotation is the same as that for the positions.
 Momenta cannot be rotated independently; position rotation must be enabled first.

       Note that the other beam parameters (e.g. ``<species_name>.x/y/z_rms``, etc.) are used in the initialization process `before` performing the rotation.
       Therefore, the user should define the beam size, cuts, and focal distance for the beam pre-rotation, hence aligned to the Cartesian axes.